k-szczeciak/notes/_Projekte_/MarCator/MarCator_Versions.md

 - TOLW 2 digits evaluation not one only
 - in Menue LCD flickering
 - slower refresh in menue for current consumption
+- uMaxum - waiting for decisions:
+	- names